m-lab/website/_posts/blog/2022-01-24-revisiting-national-broadband-datasets-and-maps.md

 ---

-When thinking about broadband in the United States, the first thing people generally think about is whether their connection is fast enough-- are they getting the speeds they need to do business, go to school, etc. The dominance of “speed” in assessing broadband service goes all the way to the top- the FCC defines broadband according to the achievable download and upload speeds to the
+When thinking about broadband in the United States, the first thing people likely think about is whether their connection is fast enough-- are they getting the speeds they need to do business, go to school, etc. The dominance of “speed” in assessing broadband service goes all the way to the top- the FCC defines broadband according to the achievable download and upload speeds to the